Graviton-Code-Editor/Graviton-App/readme.md

 [![Open Source Love svg3](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/Graviton-Code-Editor/Graviton-App/)
 [![Discord Server](https://discordapp.com/api/guilds/536130219057086514/widget.png)](https://discord.gg/gg6CTYA)

-Graviton is a Code Editor, for Desktop or as server service (WIP).
+Graviton is cross-platform Code Editor.

-See [this](./book/src/building.md) to run / compile it, by yourself.
-(There aren't any releases of the new version)

 **NOTE**: Graviton is being rewritten, if you are searching for the old version (v2.3.0) go to this other [branch](https://github.com/Graviton-Code-Editor/Graviton-App/tree/2.3.0).
 Learn more about [here](https://github.com/Graviton-Code-Editor/Graviton-App/discussions/292).

+See [this](./book/src/internals/building.md) to run / compile it, by yourself.
+(There aren't any releases of the new version)

 Current state of the rewrite: